Sunday, November 10, 2024

 Here we are!
 We can put our stuff down on the bridge.

 The abandoned track was broke up by a bridge.
 There was a 3 foot gap that could be crossed by balancing on the floating wooden plank.
 The perfect level of risk/reward for a teen.
 Dave and Shelia plopped down on a stone crevice.
-Dave took a few steps to the side and started changign into his bathing suit.
+Dave took a few steps to the side and started changing into his bathing suit.
 For the...second? time, he left his bathing suit in the cooler and not his backpack.
 Both and future times, Shelia would joke about this in bed.
 It was bold.
 I liked it.

 She was in a black two piece.
 Dave tried to not gawk.
 He remembered liking her profile picture.
 She was cute and curvy.
 He eased himself into the water.
 It was cool and murky, but warming than you'd think.
 She hopped in as well.
 They swam around each other.
 They chatted.